 The Pro Mix moisture mix contains Sphagnum peat moss (80-90%), natural coco coir fiber, perlite, ground limestone (for pH), mycorrhizae, and an undisclosed wetting agent.
 The organic garden mix contains a bit less peat but also includes Gypsum.
 Meanwhile, the Pro Mix All-Purpose Mix includes Canadian sphagnum peat moss, peat humus, perlite, limestone, and mycorrhizae (PTB297 technology).

 Benefits of Pro Mix Soil

-I loved Pro Mix soil from the first time I tried it this year (2021).
+I loved Pro Mix soil from the first time I tried it back in 2021.
 It is now my go-to potting mix for the foreseeable future.